biscuit-auth/biscuit-go/README.md

 # biscuit-go

 biscuit-go is an implementation of [Biscuit](https://github.com/clevercloud/biscuit) in Go.
-It aims to be fully compatible with other existing implementations, so that tokens issued by, for example, the rust version, could be validated by this library and vice versa.
+It aims to be fully compatible with other existing implementations, so that tokens issued by, for example, the Rust version, could be validated by this library and vice versa.

 ## Documentation and specifications